Graduate Programs

 DNP

-The Doctor of Nursing Practice Program is designed specifically for Nurse Practitioners with a Master's degree.
-The DNP Program provides opportunities to obtain the highest level of academic preparation for nursing practice.
+The Doctor of Nursing Practice Program is designed to obtain the highest level of academic preparation for nursing practice.
+The DNP Program offers two different pathways, BSN-DNP and Post Master’s-DNP.

 PhD